rametta/Pali/README.md

 # 🃏 Pali - 3D Multiplayer Godot Card Game

-Pali a 3D multiplayer Godot trade card game (TCG).
+Pali is a 3D multiplayer Godot trade card game (TCG).

 ![Gif Example](Screenshots/pali.gif)

 This repository holds everything needed to export and run a personal dedicated server for the game, and game clients.
+The code can be used as a base for your own card game.

 ## Rules for the game

 - Goal of the game is to build a hand of 5 cards that exceeds the points of your opponents 5 cards in their hand.
 - The game has 25 cards total and starts by dealing 5 cards randomly to each player.
 - It is turn based, every turn, you can either:
-  1. Place a card from your hand on the table
+  1. Place a card from your hand onto the table
   2.  or switch a card from the table with one in your hand.
 - When there are no more cards in the deck, the game is over and points are tallied to determine the winner.
+- There is no time limit

 ### Point counting